FutureGoose/decoding_titanic/README.md

 <a name="Data-Cleaning-&-Feature-Engineering"></a>
 ## 4. Data Cleaning & Feature Engineering ⚙️
-We carefully dealt with missing values and outliers to ensure the data's integrity and usability.
+I carefully dealt with missing values and outliers to ensure the data's integrity and usability.
 Several features were engineered to best represent the existing information and create a better perspective of passengers' survival possibilities.

 <a name="Data-Split"></a>
 ## 5. Data Split: Train, Validation, Test 🧪